 5. EQUIPMENT: A limited supply of equipment is available to rent directly from your Moshi hotel, however the quality varies.
-Be sure to thoroughly check the quality of your rented gear and to ensure that it is in correct working order.
-Whenever possible you should endeavor to bring your own clothing and equipment.
+Be sure to thoroughly check the quality of your rented gear and to ensure that it is in working order.
+Whenever possible you should endeavour to bring your own clothing and equipment.

-Your health and wellbeing is of great importance to us during your climb.
+Your health and wellbeing are of great importance to us during your climb.
 Our guides are trained to recognise and deal with a number of medical conditions.
-Whilst you do not need to have mountain climbing experience, a reasonable level of fitness is required for successful sumit.
+Whilst you do not need to have mountain climbing experience, a reasonable level of fitness is required for successful summit.
 We will also climb the mountain in a recommended way, considering the health and fitness of the group.
 There is no rush to reach the summit as the joy is in the climb.
 Take your time to soak up your surrounding and enjoy every step to the top of Africa.

 It is vital that you speak to a medical professional/doctor who specialises in travel medicine before you depart.
 Advice on your current level of fitness, pre-existing medical conditions is important.
 You will also need to discuss where you will be travelling to and undertake an appropriate immunisation programme and other medical requirements.
 Preventative measures as advised by your doctor are very important, such as applying DEET mosquito repellent from dusk to dawn as well.
 We also recommend that you carry a small personal medical kit.